-5120 Survey of Accounting and Finance This is an introductory course designed to help the student understand the basic principles, elements, and concepts of accounting and finance.
+5120 Survey of Accounting and Finance

+This is an introductory course designed to help the student understand the basic principles, elements, and concepts of accounting and finance.
 This course is designed specifically to serve as a prerequisite for those individuals entering the MBA program with no prior academic coursework in the area of accounting or finance.

-3 hrs.
-BSNS - Business 5010 Introduction to Graduate Studies in Business This course introduces students to the Anderson University Falls School of Business and its resources.
+BSNS - Business

+5010 Introduction to Graduate Studies in Business This course introduces students to the Anderson University Falls School of Business and its resources.
 The course also details the roles and expectations of graduate business students.
 GRADE: CR/NC.

-1 hr.
-5150 Survey of Quantitative Analysis/Information Management The purpose of this course is to give individuals with non-business academic backgrounds a foundational base in the areas of statistics and information systems management.
+5150 Survey of Quantitative Analysis/Information Management

+The purpose of this course is to give individuals with non-business academic backgrounds a foundational base in the areas of statistics and information systems management.
 The course is designed to prepare individuals for a Master of Business Administration program.
 Quantitative Analysis content is devoted to learning the basic procedures to acquire, summarize, analyze, and display data.
 Information Management content is focused on developing an appreciation for the influence technology and information systems have in the management decision process.

-3 hrs.
-5350 Survey of Management and Marketing This course gives individuals with non-business backgrounds exposure to the disciplines of management and marketing.
+5350 Survey of Management and Marketing

+This course gives individuals with non-business backgrounds exposure to the disciplines of management and marketing.
 Specifically, this course is designed to prepare an individual for academic work at the graduate business program level.
 The course focuses on developing the fundamental understanding of the basic concepts related to management and marketing.
 The course considers the nature of management and identifies the basic functions that constitute the management process.
 The course also investigates the basic concepts of marketing to include the forces that constitute the external marketing environment.

-3 hrs.
-6010 Business and Society In developing a stakeholder approach to managing in today's business environment, the student is introduced to a survey of theories for ethical decision-making.
+6010 Business and Society

+In developing a stakeholder approach to managing in today's business environment, the student is introduced to a survey of theories for ethical decision-making.
 There is an attempt to increase student awareness of the impact that personal decisions have on the organization and on society as a whole.

-2 hrs.
+6020 Salt & Light in Business

+In addition to an exploration of theories for ethical decision-making, students will examine current events in ethics in business.
+Students will develop a personal ethical framework.